University of Saskatchewan: Indigenization, Reconciliation and Decolonization

 In 2017, the University of Saskatchewan appointed Dr. Jacqueline Ottmann as the Vice Provost Indigenous Engagement.

-The University of Saskatchewan provides services to Indigenous people in more remote communities.
+The university provides services to Indigenous people in more remote communities.
 The University of Saskatchewan Summer University Transition Course brings first-year Indigenous students to campus before the start of the school year for some campus orientation.
-Academic counsellors, tutors and elders are present on campus at the University of Saskatchewan to provide academic and social supports.
+Academic counsellors, tutors and elders are present on campus to provide academic and social supports.

 Science outreach Kamskénow program

-The Science outreach Kamskénow program, runs out of the College of Arts and Science at the University of Saskatchewan.
+The science outreach Kamskénow program runs out of the College of Arts and Science at the University of Saskatchewan.
 PotashCorp Kamskénow is a science outreach program that provides hands-on learning in Saskatoon classrooms based on each of the Division of Science disciplines at USask: biology, chemistry, computer science, geological sciences, mathematics and physics.
 Rather than a one-time school visit, the program offers students 12 weeks of classroom activities culminating in a trip to on-campus labs in week 13.
 All sessions are led by USask graduate and undergraduate students.

-This program has been chosen as the joint winner of the 2014 Science, Technology, Engineering and Math (STEM) Award for the North America region.
+This program was chosen as the joint winner of the 2014 Science, Technology, Engineering and Math (STEM) Award for the North America region.

 Additional funding for PotashCorp Kamskénow comes from NSERC, the Community Initiatives Fund, the College of Arts & Science and USask Community Engagement and Outreach.